 Tax implications

-It's important that you consider the tax implications of each of the different options at retirement.
+It's important you consider the tax implications of each of the different options at retirement.

 Taking cash